wp-plugins/jm-twitter-cards/readme.txt

 I created this plugin to provide the same Twitter card feature as SEO by Yoast plugin does but for those who do not use it.
 But my plugin goes further...

-Last update (1.1.3) includes styles for admin settings to make it cleaner, some links and a blank .po file you might want to use.
-Next updates will include more options.
+Last update (1.1.4) includes multiple options.
+You can have different card on your website according to your settings.
+This is done with a simple metabox on posts, pages and attachments (edit post).

 ––––